How hypoglycemia mimics DUI

 Charged with DUI in Reno or Las Vegas?
 Call us for help…

-If you were arrested for DUI and you suffer from hypoglycemia or another medical condition, we invite you to contact us for a free consultation.
+If you were arrested for DUI and you suffer from hypoglycemia or another medical condition, we invite you to contact us for a consultation.

 Our compassionate Nevada DUI attorneys know that a high BAC doesn’t necessarily mean you were guilty.
 We’ll listen to your side of the story and present it in the best light to the prosecutor and, if necessary, the judge or jury.